-Alternatively continue along the Bass Highway to Devonport (where the ferry from Melbourne arrives), then turn south to Spreyton, and beyond that, Sheffield.
+Alternatively, continue along the Bass Highway to Devonport (where the ferry from Melbourne arrives), then turn south to Spreyton, and beyond that, Sheffield.
 Turn west to Cradle Valley (again, well signposted).
-A shuttle bus runs from the main carpark at the visitor’s centre to the track head at Dove Lake.
+A shuttle bus runs from the main carpark at the visitor’s center to the track head at Dove Lake.
 Follow the signs for the “Overland Track.”

 From Cradle Valley, depending on how fast you want to go and how many other side trips you wish to take, the walk along the Overland Track to Mt.
 Ossa takes 3-4 days.

 From Hobart: Follow Brooker Ave / Brooker Highway (Number 1) to the northern suburb of Granton.
 Before crossing the bridge, turn left onto the Lyell Highway (A10), and continue through New Norfolk, Ouse and Tarraleah to the small town of Derwent Bridge.
 Here, turn right to Lake St. Clair, which is the southern end of the Overland Track.
 The walk can be started from the campsite, or a ferry can be taken along the Lake to Narcissus Hut, cutting about 2-3 hours off the first day.